Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Roll-In Shower vs. Other Bathing Options

-Walk-In Showers: Key Differences
+Walk-In Tubs: Key Differences

-While similar, walk-in showers differ in important ways:
+Walk-in tubs differ in important ways:

-• Walk-in showers typically have a small curb of 1-2 inches (2.5-5 cm)
+• Walk-in tubs typically have a small curb of 34 inches (7.5—10cm)

 • They’re suitable for those who can step over small thresholds

-• May not require as extensive floor modifications
+• May require extensive floor modifications

-Feature Roll-In Shower Walk-In Shower
+Feature Roll-In Shower Walk-In Tub

 Threshold No curb (completely level) Small step-in curb